Spring 2020 classes have resumed online.Please visit

 Can I take Anatomy and Physiology outside of the DCCCD system?Yes, Paramedic students who have previously completed A&P1 and A&P2 (must be on official transcript) may challenge EMSP 2471 (A&P for Paramedics) via a credit by exam.

 Is the EMS program financial aid eligible?Yes.
 Please contact the Financial Aid Office for more information.
 Individual eligibility may vary.
-The Financial Aid office is located in Building S or you can call the Financial Aid Call Center at 972-587-2599.
+The Financial Aid office is located in Building S or you can contact the Financial Aid Help Center at firstname.lastname@example.org.

 Is there financial assistance for military veterans?Yes.
 Please contact the Veterans Affairs office in Bldg.
 S, Room S132 for more information.
 Individual eligibility may vary.
 Their phone number is 972-860-4674.
 VA certified applicants are considered TSI met for registration purposes.